robertoalonsotrillo/MetaBow_MediaPipe/README.md

 3. Inferencing

-   There are 2 two approaches to infecerncing
+   There are 2 two approaches to inferencing

    3.1.
-Uploading Video
+Video Upload

         You may upload and analyze any video, just make sure that the quality is at least 480p for better results: